mvadari/xrpl-docs/Atomic.md

 Some important things to note:
 * It is possible that all transactions will not be included in this list.
 For example, when using the `ONLYONE` atomicity type, if the first transaction succeeds, then the rest of the transactions will not even be processed.
 * Transactions will only be included in the ledger if their result code is `tesSUCCESS` _and_ if the outer transaction has a result code of `tesSUCCESS`.
-For example, the inner transaction might have a result code of `tesSUCCESS` without being included in the ledger if the `ALL` atomicity type is used, but one of the transaction fails.
+For example, the inner transaction might have a result code of `tesSUCCESS` without being included in the ledger if the `ALLORNOTHING` atomicity type is used, but one of the transaction fails.

 #### 2.6.2.
 Inner Transactions